csev/dj4e/assn/paw_users.md

         python3 manage.py migrate

 * Update the `catalog/admin.py` file to add code to the `BookInstance` model and reload your application.

-Then make a book instance and check it out to a user.
-Check out several book instances to users.
-Make sure to set the status to "On Loan".
+* Then log into the `/admin' user interface in your application.
+Create some new book instances (the imprint can be any string) some instances out to a user.
+Check out several book instances to different users.
+Make sure
+to set the status to "On Loan".

 * Edit the `catalog/views.py` file and add the `LoanedBooksByUserListView` view.